robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Well, no.”

 Mara’s mouth twitched.
 “Right, then.
-Now, try to be useful somewhere else.
+Now, try to find somewhere else to be.
 I’ve got work.”

 Graham grunted and left, the door banging loudly behind him.